Represent your robot

 </owl:NamedIndividual>

-The newly introduced individual represents the agent's FoV.
-It's of type FieldOfView and instantiates four relations being our four parameters.
+The newly introduced individuals represents the agent's sensor with a field of view and a frame id.
+The sensor's field of view instantiates four relations being our four parameters.
 Where the clip far and clip near are defined in meters, the width and the height are in degrees.

 We are done!
 Almost too easy...